 Mississippi Coding Academies are seeking recent high school graduates to undertake a 11-month, tuition-free intensive education in computer coding skills which are in high demand by informational technology employers.
-The program launched in the fall of 2017 with 2 classes currently in session (Jackson and Golden Triangle).
+The program launched in the fall of 2017 with 2 classes currently in session (Jackson and Starkville).
 New classes will be starting in late June 2018 with capacity for 40 new student coders in Jackson and 20 in the Golden Triangle location.

 There is some classroom instruction, but most of the time is spent “learning by doing” in a simulated work place, developing their skills by writing actual code from approximately 9 am – 5 pm daily.
 In addition to coding, coders will learn the soft skills necessary for:

 - A rigorous recruitment and selection program of students and teachers,